-The reality is that – while some background check information is free, and a complete criminal background can be run quick and hassle-free, it’s rare to be able to procure a complete background check for completely free – and certainly not in a hassle-free way.
+The reality is that – while some free criminal background checks information is free, and a complete criminal background check can be run quick and hassle-free, it’s rare to be able to procure a complete background check for completely free – and certainly not in a hassle-free way.
 In fact, most times it wouldn’t be practical to even try.

 Public records – while, indeed, public – are not always readily available.
 Many counties and local governments do not put all their criminal records online and even those that do often don’t make them easily searchable (i.e. by name).
 You often have to have a case number or other very specific information to access the records that may be of interest to you.
 Criminal records are also not usually indexed by Google, Bing or other search engines, so there’s no easy workaround to search what are often user-unfriendly county record systems.

-In addition, the fact that records are public doesn’t mean they’re available for free – even if they’re posted online.
+In addition, the fact that records are public doesn’t mean that a free criminal background check is available, even if they’re posted online.
 It wouldn’t be unusual to be charged $10-20 per record – and there might be additional fees for “research” if you go to a courthouse in person.

 Fortunately, there are public record companies that have already done the legwork and paid the fees for you.
-They’ve compiled criminal records – and all other public records – from every county and courthouse in the US and matched it to each person associated with them.
+They’ve compiled criminal records and completed thorough crime checks – and all other public records – from every county and courthouse in the US and matched it to each person associated with them.
 As a result, by simply entering a name and last known city and state (or even just the state), you can get results in just seconds.

 In addition, you can start a search for free and receive valuable preview information that they provide to ensure that they’ve found the right person before you pay a dime.
-You can try it below.
+You can try free criminal background checks below.